 Our Dallas child support attorneys at O’Neil Wysocki P.C. are known for providing clients with outstanding representation in a wide range of cases.
 No matter what the circumstances of your case are, you can be confident that we have the knowledge and experience needed to fight for the best possible outcome.

 Both Michelle May O'Neil and Michael Wysocki are highly respected attorneys, and board certified in family law by The Texas Board of Legal Specialization.
 They lead our dedicated legal team to achieve positive outcomes in clients' cases.
-We also have two additional board certified attorneys and three board certified paralegals on our team.
+Attorney Jennifer Satagaj is also board certified!

 Contact O’Neil Wysocki P.C. today to retain exceptional representation for your child support proceeding.
 We serve clients throughout Texas!